Make your own Minox film

 The whole procedure can take place in the light.
 That is the great advantage of this slitter.

-Now cut off the tongue on the cartridge with the fresh film so that you have a straight end piece.
-Then glue this end piece together with the remaining piece of the empty cartridge.
-Place the crank on the empty cartridge and place the whole thing in the slitter.
-Now carefully press down the film in the center with a stick or similar tool so that the three blades penetrate the film.
-Do not use your fingers so that you do not injure yourself on the very sharp blades:
+• Now carefully press down the film in the center with a stick or similar tool so that the three blades penetrate the film.
+Do not use your fingers so that you do not injure yourself on the very sharp blades.
+This concludes the preparations.
+This is the state immediately before the film is cut:

-Loading the cartridge with the film
+Loading the Minox cartridge

-The following picture gives an overview of the four components of the Minox film cartridge:
+Before we start here an overview of the four components of the Minox film cartridge:

 To release the cover, gently squeeze the cylinder.
 Be careful, it is very fragile.
 You can file the small tabs slightly to make the job easier, but not too hard!
 You can also use a toothpick to press in the plastic nose of the latch.
 Note: it is sufficient to open the latch on one side of the chamber.
 The lid can then be pulled off by gently tilting it, see picture.